Human Capital

 (Indexed with FY2013 as 100)

-In fiscal 2021, despite the continuing spread of COVID-19 since 2020 and the difficulty it has caused because people do not want to get medical examinations, the regular health checkup attendance rate was maintained at 100%.
-The secondary checkup participation rate after health checkups for the employees with the highest health risks was 95%.
-In fiscal 2022, occupational health staff have redoubled their efforts to encourage health checkups in coordination with workplace managers as necessary, and are working to improve the hospital checkup rate.
+In fiscal 2022, despite the continuing spread of COVID-19 since 2020 and the difficulty it has caused because people do not want to get medical examinations, the regular health checkup attendance rate was maintained at 100%.
+The attendance rate of secondary checkups after health checkups for the employees with the highest health risks is always over 90%.
+Konica Minolta is working to improve the hospital checkup rate by strengthening its system and encouraging consultation by occupational health staff in coordination with workplace managers.

-The status of health-related indicators (percentage of employees maintaining appropriate weight, percentage of employees at risk for high blood pressure or hyperglycemia) and the rate of cancer screening aimed at early detection and prompt treatment of cancer are given below.
+The rate of cancer screening aimed at early detection and prompt treatment of cancer are given below.

 Note: Figures are for all employees of the Konica Minolta Group in Japan